Blog > Cattle Stations

 The Best Smoko You've Ever Had: Station Cooks & Their Legendary Feeds

-There's something sacred about smoko on a cattle station - whether it's out on stockcamp, fencing or back at the homestead.
-It's not just a tea break – it's a moment of respite in a long, dusty day, a chance to refuel body and spirit, have a yarn, a chance to go over the morning's tasks or further plan for the day; and often the highlight that gets you through to knock-off time.
+There’s something sacred about smoko on a cattle station—whether it’s out on stockcamp, fencing, or back at the homestead.
+Smoko is often a morning ritual, providing a moment of hope and connection for the crew.
+It’s not just a tea break—it’s a moment of respite in a long, dusty day, a chance to refuel body and spirit, have a yarn, a chance to go over the morning’s tasks or further plan for the day; and often the highlight that gets you through to knock-off time.
+Smoko is often delivered out to the paddock, with tea and coffee served in enamel cups, bringing a touch of comfort and tradition to the rural setting.

-We asked the RFTTE community on facebook to share their best smoko memories, and the responses poured in like billy tea from a campfire.
+We asked the RFTTE community on Facebook to share their best smoko memories, and the responses poured in like billy tea from a campfire.
 From pufftaloons dripping with golden syrup to corned beef sandwiches under a coolibah tree, these stories paint a delicious picture of life on a station.
+The tradition of smoko is often accompanied by storytelling and sharing experiences, enhancing community bonds and bringing the family together.

 More Than Just Food

-BG Thompson's response stopped us in our tracks: station-killed, butchered, and brined corned beef with sourdough and salad sandwiches, topped off with homemade sponge lamingtons.
+BG Thompson’s response stopped us in our tracks: ‘station-killed, butchered, and brined corned beef with sourdough and salad sandwiches, topped off with homemade sponge lamingtons.
 The setting?
 Under a coolibah tree at the yards with 2,000 head being worked.
 The cook?
-She's now the missus of 17 years and mother to their three kids.
-That's a smoko that changed a life.
+She’s now the missus of 17 years and mother to their three kids… and I’m 35-40kgs fatter’.
+That’s a smoko that changed a life.

 The Legends Behind the Ovens

-The names that came up again and again tell the real story: Barb Strickland earned multiple shout-outs as 'the best station cook ever'.
+The names that came up again and again tell the real story: Barb Strickland earned multiple shout-outs as ‘the best station cook ever’.
 Elizabeth Anne Kelly was praised for everything from jelly slice to beef stroganoff.
-Kaylene Bambrick at Tobermorey Station made marshmallow slice and "cute little 3-layered sandwiches" that are still remembered years later.
+These legendary cooks’ recipes have become crew favourites, always in demand for smoko and celebrations.
+Kaylene Bambrick at Tobermorey Station made marshmallow slices and “cute little 3-layered sandwiches” that are still remembered years later.

-Wendy (aka Wendy's Cooking Adventures) cooks up some cracking meals for the team at Tipperary Station, NT - they've become stuff of legend!
-Here's Wendy below showing off some of her homemade bread rolls at Tipperary... and that's one of Wendy's smoko's at the top of the blog.
+Wendy Cox (aka Wendy’s Cooking Adventures) cooks up some cracking meals for the team at Tipperary Station, NT - they’ve become the stuff of legend!
+Wendy’s routine includes baking enough treats to last the week, ensuring the crew is always well fed.
+She lines up her ingredients and trays for efficient preparation, making the baking process smooth and organised.
+Here’s Wendy below showing off some of her homemade bread rolls at Tipperary… and that’s one of Wendy’s smoko’s at the top of the blog.

 Then there was Mac at Springvale Station near Halls Creek in 1989 – an old stockman-turned-cook who made bread “so hot and fresh, dripping with butter and honey,” plus steak sandwiches “cooked just right” and brownies that still make mouths water decades later.